String Theory from Maximal Supersymmetry: 6-point EFT Amplitudes with N=4 SUSY

 It is useful to compare this with the string tree-level amplitude.
 In the 4d open string Veneziano amplitude \reef{eq:Veneziano_ampl_4pt}, the lowest massive state exchanged has mass $m^2 = 1/\alpha'$ and is exactly a massive $\mathcal{N}=4$ supermultiplet of the form discussed here.
-However, the full massive tower of states, $m_n^2 = n/\alpha'$ for $n=1,2,3,\dots$, restores the compatibility with $\mathcal{N}=4$ SUSY and tree-level factorization at higher points, as we have seen in Section \ref{sec:openstring}.
+However, the full massive tower of states, $m_n^2 = n/\alpha'$ for $n=1,2,3,\dots$, restores the compatibility with maximal SUSY, tree-factorization, and the parity condition \reef{Z1isbarZ1cond} at higher points, as we have seen in Section \ref{sec:openstring}.